 Donations to the Emergency Animal Relief Fund support ongoing initiatives worldwide to get immediate aid to animals in critical peril.
 This fund allows for swift action in emergency situations, such as natural and manmade disasters, without the delay of disaster-event fundraising.
 Its aim is to provide the necessary resources to mobilize first responders on the ground who are rescuing animals.

-Global Animal Foundation, a 501(c)(3) that funds emergency animal rescue worldwide, is collecting donations to disperse between IFAW (International Fund for Animal Welfare) and Humane Society International (HSI), as well as other key organizations on the ground that are properly vetted, to help animals in the Philippines.
+Global Animal Foundation is collecting donations to disperse between IFAW (International Fund for Animal Welfare) and Humane Society International (HSI), as well as other key organizations on the ground that are properly vetted, to help animals in the Philippines.
 Please consider supporting the efforts on the ground to save animals in critical peril.

 Donations received for the animals in need after the ferocious floods in Colorado went to vetted animal rescue groups who were working on the ground in the affected areas.
 Donations were sent to help with medical expenses for injured animals, boarding and food, as well as associated costs to reunite lost pets with their guardians.